wilsonmar/SAP-HANA/README.md

 More importantly, HANA is marketed to support real-time decision making and fast change rate.

-This comes partly from a simpler data model and Fiori UX.
+This comes partly from guided configuration, a simpler data model, and SAP's Fiori UX.

 ## S4HANA